 Take advantage of Tourist cards like London Pass or Roma Pass as they offer free entry and fast passes into many of the main sights you would like to see within that city.
 You can see my experience with the London Pass here.
 48 hours in London with your London Pass – Day 1

 - Research and purchase travel cards for public transport.
 Student sometimes gets concessions

-- Make use of tourist pass if they cover places of interest in your plan
+- Make use of tourist passes if they cover places of interest in your plan

-- Book your museum or places of interest entry ahead of time online as they offer online promotions as well
+- Book your museum or areas of interest entry ahead of time online as they offer online promotions as well